 Conclusion

-Secondary molding is no longer an optional part of the manufacturing process, for companies that demand precision, durability and new technology secondary molding processes such as over molding, insert molding, encapsulation and two-shot are transforming designs and capabilities of our products.
+Secondary molding is no longer an optional part of the manufacturing process; for companies that demand precision, durability, and new technology, secondary molding processes such as overmolding, insert molding, encapsulation, and two-shot are transforming the designs and capabilities of our products.

-In today’s world where your brand must rise above the competition on quality, looks and most importantly performances, secondary molding will make your product look better AND perform better in real life applications.
+In today’s world, where your brand must rise above the competition on quality, looks, and most importantly, performance, secondary molding will make your product look better AND perform better in real-life applications.
 Whether it be automotive parts subject to high stresses or slack tolerances.
-Medical devices that must ensure patient safety for a lifetime or electronic connectors potted against moisture and vibration secondary molding takes you beyond the basic capabilities of primary molding!
+Medical devices that must ensure patient safety for a lifetime or electronic connectors potted against moisture and vibration secondary molding take you beyond the basic capabilities of primary molding!

 0 Comments